 Mr. Moister began his career in New York at Goldman, Sachs & Co., supporting the Whitehall Street Funds in the Principal Investment Area.
 He has also held investment banking positions for Merrill Lynch & Co. and Lazard Ltd., where he executed merger and acquisition, buyout, recapitalization, and public offering transactions for industrial, technology, business services and energy businesses.

 Mr. Moister is originally from Atlanta, Georgia, where he attended The Westminster Schools.
-He holds a BA with honors from Vanderbilt University, an MBA from the McCombs School of Business at The University of Texas at Austin, and is an OPM Executive at Harvard Business School.
+He holds a BA with Honors from Vanderbilt University, an MBA from the McCombs School of Business at The University of Texas at Austin, and an OPM distinction from Harvard Business School.

 Joel Iglehart joined Third Century in January 2014.
 As a Partner, he is actively involved in all aspects of the investment process.